docker-hy/docker-hy.github.io/data/part-2/section-2.md

 This defines a network called `database-network` which is created with `docker compose up` and removed with `docker compose down`.

+As can be seen, services are configured to use a network by adding `networks` into the definition of the service.

-To connect to an external network (possibly defined another Docker Compose.yml):
+Establishing a connection to an external network (that is, a network defined in another docker-compose.yml, or by some other means) is done as follows:

 ```yaml
 version: "3.8"